Enhancing image quality prediction with self-supervised visual masking: Results

 \subsection{Experimental setup}

-We employ our visual masking approach to enhance some of the classical metrics (MAR, PSNR, SSIM, MS-SSIM, and \FLIP) and recent learning-based methods (VGG, LPIPS, DISTS, and DeepWSD).
+We employ our visual masking approach to enhance some of the classical metrics (MAE, PSNR, SSIM, MS-SSIM, \FLIP, and fovVideoVDP) and recent learning-based methods (VGG, LPIPS, DISTS, Watson-VGG, and DeepWSD).
 Note for MS-SSIM, we used the same \maskgenerator across all scales, while the inputs are images at different scales.
 Moreover, the metric called VGG is computed by simply taking the $\ell_{1}$ difference between VGG features for the same layers as originally chosen for LPIPS and DISTS.
-We assess the performance of our proposed approach on three well-established IQM datasets, including CSIQ \cite{Larson2010MostAD}, TID2013 \cite{Ponomarenko13}, and PIPAL \cite{gu2020pipal}.
-The ﬁrst two datasets mainly consist of synthetic distortions, ranging from 1k to 3k images.
-On the other hand, PIPAL is the most comprehensive IQA dataset due to its diverse and complex distortions, consisting of 23k images.
+Deploying our masking model to PieAPP or any other metrics that create new CNN architectures from scratch is not practical as there is no intermediate component to which we can apply our masking model.
+Thus, our main focus remains on mainstream metrics that use features extracted from pre-trained networks for quality prediction.
+We assess the performance of our proposed approach on three well-established IQM datasets: CSIQ \cite{Larson2010MostAD}, TID2013 \cite{Ponomarenko13}, and PIPAL \cite{gu2020pipal}.
+The first two datasets mainly consist of synthetic distortions, ranging from 1k to 3k images.
+On the other hand, PIPAL is the most comprehensive IQM dataset due to its diverse and complex distortions, consisting of 23k images.
 Each reference image in this dataset was subjected to 116 distortions, including 19 GAN-type distortions.
-For evaluation, following \citet{ding20}, we resize the smaller side resolution of input images to 224 while maintaining the aspect ratio.
+For evaluation, following \cite{ding20}, we resize the smaller side resolution of input images to 224 while maintaining the aspect ratio.
+Note that rescaling is only performed on the test datasets to match the image resolution in which the MOS data were collected.
+Our approach does not require rescaled inputs, and all visual figures in the paper are processed in their original resolution.
 For each dataset, three metrics are used for evaluation: Spearman's rank correlation coefficient (SRCC), Pearson linear correlation coefficient (PLCC), and the Kendall rank correlation coefficient (KRCC).
 The PLCC measures the accuracy of the predictions, while the SRCC indicates the monotonicity of the predictions, and the KRCC measures the ordinal association.
-When computing the PLCC, we mapped the metric scores to the MOS values using a four-parameter function \cite{ding20}.
+The PLCC measures linear correlation, requiring both variables (metric output and MOS) to be on the same scale, hence, we mapped the metric scores to the MOS values using a four-parameter logistic function, consistent with established IQM methods \cite{ding20,liao22}.
+We do not use \scalernetwork for PLCC remapping; otherwise, we need to train a specific \scalernetwork for each metric on a given test set.
+Importantly, SRCC and KRCC scores do not require additional remapping, thus directly reflecting the correlation between metric output and MOS data.